Control Barrier Function based Attack-Recovery with Provable Guarantees: Attack Recovery

-In essence, Theorem \ref{thm: suff safety under attack} provides sufficient conditions for the existence of a control algorithm such that Problem \ref{Problem 1} can be solved.
-We also note that the main bottleneck in the proposed method is finding parameters for the satisfaction of Assumptions \ref{assum: dot B bar c}-\ref{assum: Sc set}.
+We note that the main challenge with the proposed method for synthesizing the hybrid control law is finding parameter $\bar c$ for the satisfaction of Assumptions \ref{assum: dot B bar c} or \ref{assum: Sc set}.
 While Assumptions \ref{assum: dot B bar c} and \ref{assum: Sc set} serve different purposes (as illustrated in the proof of Theorem \ref{thm: suff safety under attack}), it is easy to see that satisfaction Assumption \ref{assum: Sc set} for some $\bar c\in (0,c_M)$ implies Assumption \ref{assum: dot B bar c} holds for the same $\bar c$.
 Thus, it is sufficient to verify that Assumption \ref{assum: Sc set} holds.
-One practical method of finding a subset of the safe set $S$, where Assumption \ref{assum: Sc set} holds, is the computationally efficient sampling-based method proposed in \cite{garg2021sampling}.
-In the interest of space, we leave the details for future work.
+One practical method of finding a subset of the safe set $K$, where Assumption \ref{assum: Sc set} holds, is the computationally efficient sampling-based method proposed in \cite{garg2021sampling}.
+Note that the sampling-based method in \cite{garg2021sampling} relies on a specific sampling method, known as \textit{triangulation} of a sphere.
+In the next section, we propose a new sampling-based method for computing a subset $K_c\subset K$ such that \eqref{eq: Assum Sc attack} holds for each $x\in K_c\setminus K_{\bar c}$ for some $\bar c\in (c, c_M)$.
+In the simulation results, we illustrate that the proposed sampling method is faster than the triangulation method used in \cite{garg2021sampling}.